-With the boom of metallurgic industry, steal was the primordial material for safe production.
+With the boom of the metallurgic industry, steal was the primordial material for safe production.
 The main reason being a more durable material, hard to crack and resistant to fire and other elements.

-In 1835, Charles and Jeremiah Chubb who had been producing locks since 1818, received a patent for a burglar-resisting safe and began a production of safes for massive sales.
+In 1835, Charles and Jeremiah Chubb who had been producing locks since 1818, received a patent for a burglar-resisting safe and began production of safes for massive sales.

 20th Century Safe Technology

-In the early 20th century, safe went through standardized tests to prove if they were really fire resistant.
-After the tests were run, they realized that the old theories for protection were false.
+In the early 20th century, safe went through standardized tests to prove if they were fire resistant.
+After the tests were run, they realized that the old theories of protection were false.
 Old safes allow the heat to be transmitted inside through the metal handles and spindles.
 After this realization, manufacturers radically changed the construction materials and methods for safes.
 Now, safes have new designs that impede the penetration of the heat inside.